China defends vessels' actions against Philippines in South China Sea

 “Recently, many Philippine fishing boats disobeyed China’s administration and gathered illegally in Huangyan Island waters, violating China’s sovereignty and maritime rights and interests,” Hong said.

-“We demand that the Philippine side increase its education and control of its fishermen, and cease all behavior that violates China’s sovereignty and rights and interests.”
+“We demand that the Philippine side increase its education and control of its fishermen, and cease all behaviour that violates China’s sovereignty and rights and interests.”

 Philippine and U.S. Marines took part in their biggest combined military exercise in 15 years this week, a demonstration of Washington’s commitment to its longtime ally as it rebalances to Asia.